 Here we have another pillar point for your webpage.
 In a certain light, the services section alongside contact information can be the most important.
 All the content on your page serves one goal: helping your patients.

 How do you, a dentist, help your patients out?
 With dental care, dental treatment, and dental appliances.
 Those are the services you provide and should be evident to your readers.

 Blog posts are for your patients too, but the core of your work happens when you get the opportunity of checking their mouths.
-This is why even the content of your blog post should lead the readers into choosing your expertise and visiting your dental office.
+This is why even the content of your blog post should lead the readers to choose your expertise and visit your dental office.

 Essential keywords for the treatment are paramount, such as metal braces or traditional braces, retainers, aligners, and their variations if needed.
 For example:

 Traditional metal braces are still a huge favorite for orthodontic treatments.
 Metal braces are resistant and can correct a wide range of issues in your denture, from mild to severe misalignment and more.

 But, indeed, metal brackets and metal wires are not usually the patients’ favorite.
 It’s understandable, of course; they can be a little harsh in the beginning.
 That’s why many alternatives are being invented and experimented on.

 - Self-ligating braces: this variation is often called automatic or passive braces since they do not require elastic bands because the archwire goes through the brackets and is held by them.